- Home

 6. Palette planter

 Green-fingered readers who want to craft something useful could have a go at making this palette planter.
-This is also a great option for people who want to work on their woodworking skills and use up any old palettes they have lying around.
+This is also a great option if you want to work on your woodworking skills or use up any old palettes you may have lying around.

 Palette planters can add an outlandish feel to any garden and are helpful space savers too, as you can store plants vertically.

-To see step-by-step how it could be done, check out the video above.
+To see step-by-step how it can be done, check out the video above.
 Or you can find more ideas and inspiration in this list from Easy Pallet Ideas.

 7. Fruit coasters